post featured image

 4. With control, slowly return the dumbbell to the starting position.

-8. Staggered Deadlift and Staggered Squat
+Staggered Deadlift And Staggered Squat

 Targets: Legs, glutes, hamstrings, quads, hips, core and low back muscles.

-staggered deadlift and squat | postpartum strength workout
+two women performing a staggered deadlift and squat in a postpartum strength workout

 1. Stand with feet hip-width apart, hold one dumbbell in each hand at your hips, palms facing in towards your body.